straydogstudio/meta_reports/README.md

 ##Description

 **MetaReports** provides [Rails](https://github.com/rails/rails) classes and templates for reports.
-It provides a common metadata structure that can be exported in a desired format.
-If your report fits within the metadata convention you do not even need a template.
-It is, however, very easy to create specific templates.
+It provides a common metadata structure that can be passed to the desired template format.
+If your report does not fit within the metadata convention it is very easy to create specific templates.

 MetaReports exports to HTML, PDF, and XLSX formats.
 [More are to come](#todo).